npm package discovery and stats viewer.

 qleaner list react-router

-# List files using a local module (partial path matching)
+# List files touching a path segment

-qleaner list ./utils/helpers
+qleaner list utils/helpers

 # List files using lodash with table format